PolymathNetwork/polymath.js-deprecated/README.md

 # Polymath.js

 Polymath.js is the main library for interacting with Polymath's smart contracts.
 It is written in javascript using flow, babel and eslint.
 The documentation is automatically generated using documentationjs.
-See the docs here(insert link when live).
+Checkout the [docs](https://docs.polymath.network)

 [Read the whitepaper](whitepaper.pdf)